Understanding Periodized Rehab & Load Management for Better Recovery

 - Chronic workload - what you've been doing over a longer period (typically 4 weeks)

-Studies show that keeping the acute:chronic workload ratio between 0.8-1.3 minimizes injury risk by avoiding sudden spikes or drops in activity levels.
+Incidences of pain or injuries may occur with both an uptick in acute workload and/or chronic workload.
+This is what is typically referred to as an "overuse" inury.
+Studies show that keeping the acute:chronic workload ratio between 0.8-1.3 minimizes injury risk by avoiding sudden spikes in activity levels.

 Phases of Periodized Rehabilitation